Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Temporal progression of internet speed

 \subsection{Assessing the linear trend of internet speed}

 We first analyze the linear trends of internet speed.
-Let $y(t_{i})$ denote the measured internet speed at time point $t_{i}$ for $i = 1,\cdots, n$; i.e. we have $n$ distinct time point and each $t_{i}$ corresponds to a positive real number indicating the time lapse from the starting date measured by days.
-The linear regression model of internet speed with an intercept and time as a covariate is given by
+Let $y(t_{i})$ denote the measured internet speed at time point $t_{i}$ for $i = 1,\cdots, n$; i.e., we have $n$ distinct time points and each $t_{i}$ corresponds to a positive real number indicating the time lapse from the starting date measured by days.
+The linear regression model of internet speed with an intercept and time as a covariate is given by:

-where $\varepsilon_{i}$ represent a Gaussian white noise, with variance $\sigma_{\varepsilon}^{2}$ for $i=1,\cdots, n$.
-We focus on the temporal change rate measured by the linear coefficient over time $\beta_{1t}$, where the maximum likelihood estimator is the least square estimator below
+where $\varepsilon_{i}$ represents Gaussian white noise, with variance $\sigma_{\varepsilon}^{2}$ for $i=1,\cdots, n$.
+We focus on the temporal change rate measured by the linear coefficient over time $\beta_{1t}$, where the maximum likelihood estimator is the least square estimator below:

 where $\bar{t} = \frac{1}{n}\sum_{i=1}^{n}t_{i}$ and $\bar{y} = \frac{1}{n}\sum_{i=1}^{n}y(t_{i})$.